home-assistant/home-assistant.io/source/_posts/2024-06-11-roadmap-introduction.markdown

 1. **Foundation**: We make sure that our [founder’s vision](/blog/2016/01/19/perfect-home-automation/) of what the best Home Assistant can be is reflected fully in the North Star of the roadmap.
 We also agree upon the purpose of the roadmap.

 2. **Collective feedback**: After that, we met with the core project maintainers of various product areas, from frontend, voice, OS, documentation, open protocols, ESPHome, and more.
-We collected hundreds of problems that they know are the most concerning to our users, and their ideas on how these problems can be solved.
+We collected hundreds of problems that they know are the most concerning to our users and their ideas on how these problems can be solved.
 We also scoured and scanned through every top feature request on our forums and from previous Months of What the Heck.
 We collated them into one huge list of product issues we need to solve.

-3. **Prioritization**: We then organized and categorized these issues into various initiatives that we can pursue.
-Finally, we prioritized all these initiatives by the amount of potential users who could benefit from them, how big an impact it can make, how certain we are in the issue, or if research is needed before proceeding.
+3. **Prioritization**: We organized and categorized these issues into various initiatives that we can pursue.
+Finally, we prioritized all these initiatives by the number of potential users who could benefit from them, how big an impact they can make, how certain we are in the issue, or if research is needed before proceeding.
 The final result is then organized into the roadmap that you see now.

-A roadmap is a _living document_, and we intend to adjust our bearings and revisit our roadmap every half-year.
+A roadmap is a _living document_, and we intend to adjust our bearings and revisit it every half-year.
 For instance, when we improve initiatives to an adequate level or if the needs of our users and community change, we will move our resources to focus on the next important priorities.

 Our next update on the roadmap will be around late October to early November, after collecting your feedback from our infamous Month of What the Heck.